Mária Telkes: Desalination

+Heat storage

-Telkes identified solar heat storage as the most "critical problem" facing designers of a workable solar-heated house.
+Telkes identified thermal energy storage as the most "critical problem" facing designers of a workable solar-heated house.
 One of her specialties was phase-change materials that absorb or release heat when they change from solid to liquid.
 She hoped to use phase-change materials like molten salts for storing thermal energy in active heating systems.
 One of her materials of choice was Glauber's salt (sodium sulfate).

 Hottel, as chairman of the solar energy fund at MIT, originally supported Telkes's approach.
-He wrote that "Dr. Telkes’ contribution may make a big difference in the outcome of our project".
+He wrote that "Dr. Telkes' contribution may make a big difference in the outcome of our project".
 However, he was both less interested in and more skeptical about solar power, compared to Telkes.
 Telkes, like the project's funder Godfrey Lowell Cabot, was a "fervent believer in solar energy".
 There were personality clashes between Hottel and Telkes.

-In 1946, the group tried to use Glauber’s salt in the design of their second solar house.
+In 1946, the group tried to use Glauber's salt in the design of their second solar house.
 Hottel and others blamed Telkes for problems with the material.
 In spite of support from university president Karl Compton, Telkes was reassigned to the metallurgy department, where she continued her work on thermocouples.
 Although she was no longer involved in the MIT solar fund, Cabot would have liked her to return.
 He encouraged her to continue working on the problem independently.